The “Normal” Way to Learn Golf

 Beginners don’t just need tips.
 They need understanding.

-Because golf is not one skill—it’s a system of skills.
-And without context, golf instruction can sound like magic spells:
+Golf isn’t just one skill; it’s a whole system of skills.
+Without context, golf instruction can sound like magic spells:

 Helpful?
 Potentially.